Los Angeles Drug Crime Attorney

 Many of these crimes where people were looking at years in prison have not shrunk down to probation, and even in some cases, there is no jail if it's handled the right way.

 Retain an Experienced Criminal Lawyer

-However, if you have an excellent local attorney, in my opinion, you have a fighting chance to avoid the harsh penalties that have been doled out in past years.
+However, if you have an excellent local attorney, in my opinion, you have a fighting chance to avoid the harsh penalties that have been doled within the past years.
 You mainly need an experienced drug crime attorney at the Hedding Law Firm by your side to defend your case.

 Defenses for California Drug Crimes

 When it comes to charges involving possession of narcotics (marijuana, cocaine, methamphetamine, PCP, heroin, ecstasy, etc.), there is a good chance we can assist you in avoiding a conviction on your criminal record.
 Our first plan of attack depends on the factual scenario of each case.
 There are often issues with the police officers' probable cause to search your car, home, or person.
 Under the Fourth Amendment of the United States Constitution, each citizen is protected against illegal search and seizure.